Purcell Trench Company

 "Building a campfire and cooking a meal on it is the essence of camping and the definition of woodcraft."
 Sly Creek

 When you are done with your fire, try to let it burn to ash, mix with water and stir.
 Evening fires are much safer than morning fires.
-If the day looks warm and dry and fuel moisture is low, I do not build morning fires.
+If the day looks warm and dry, I do not build morning fires.

 Most campfire cooks start with some sort of structure to house the fire.
 Trenches or rock rings are popular.
 The tubular, stainless steel Streamside Voyageur grill in the photo is 7 x 18 inches.
 The ring is oblong so the fire can be hotter on one end and cooler on the other.
 Coals are pushed under or raked out from under the grill as necessary.
 Note flat rocks for resting pots and pans.
 A grill and rock ring this size are fine for a family, or two or three couples.
 The fire ring serves two purposes.
 First, it provides a stable platform for the grill.
 In most instances, you do not want a grill with legs.
 The rock ring is more stable and dependable.
 Second, the ring helps control the fire.